tiepdotme/redant-home/portfolio/12wbt-daily-app.md

 team_size: 6 people
 lines_of_code: 30k
 technologies:
+- iOS Push
+- CoreData
 - Ruby on Rails
 - Swift
 - AngularJS
 images:
 - filename: 12wbt-daily-app-1.jpg
 - filename: 12wbt-daily-app-2.jpg
 - filename: 12wbt-daily-app-3.jpg
 - filename: 12wbt-daily-app-4.jpg
 - filename: 12wbt-daily-app-5.jpg

 ---
 You've probably heard about the wildly popular fitness program [12WBT by Michelle Bridges](/portfolio/12wbt/).
 You can read a bit more about [12WBT here](/portfolio/12wbt/).

 Lots of people start digital projects by listing an App as one of their requirements.
 Digging deeper, typically what they **actually** want is to connect to an audience of customers - many of which are predominantly mobile.
 Don't jump to the solution just yet - an App is just one way to to do this.
 But you need to start by addressing the core requirement - creating something that your audience of customers really want.